Work in Australia

 Australian visas

 The type of visa you apply for will depend on your circumstances and the work you will be doing.
-You can find out more at Department of immigration and Boarder Protection - Working in Australia.
+You can find out more at Department of Home Affairs - Explore visa options for working in Australia.

 Language requirements

-The main business language in Australia is English so for some roles and visa applications you may need to prove your proficiency in the language.
+The main business language in Australia is English, so for some roles and visa applications you may need to prove your proficiency in the language.
+You may want to consider proving your fluency through the IELTS.

 How to explain your qualifications to employers

-Your UK qualifications will usually be recognised by the majority of employers as the Australian higher education system closely resembles that in the UK.
+Your UK qualifications will usually be recognised by most employers as the Australian higher education system closely resembles that in the UK.
 However, check with potential employers before applying.

 To find out more about the recognition of qualifications see ENIC-NARIC.